Once Upon A Time, All The Time

 Then a stranger appeared.

-Not with a sword.
+Not with sword.

 Nor with wings.